Furious with Europe, British fishermen lament demise of trade

 “At the end of the day, a lot of it is self-harmed.
 I think they’ve slaughtered it really. ...
 The fish isn’t there now.”

 Many scoff at the sight.
 “I am not European.
-I am British,” said Locker the skipper as he steered his boat into the harbor.
+I am British,” said Locker the skipper as he steered his boat into the harbour.

-He showed a crumpled piece of paper where he had scrawled his monthly quotas: 881.8 pounds of monkfish, 1.37 tons of cod, 2.2 tons of haddock.
+He showed a crumpled piece of paper where he had scrawled his monthly quotas: 400 kg of monkfish, 1.25 tonnes of cod, two tonnes of haddock.
 As he spoke, a lone seal played in the wake of his boat, hoping for a share of Locker’s catch.

 The EC says it is aware of the plight of local communities.